izelnakri/memoria/README.md

 methods on the model modules, thus memoria is easier and better to extend.

 - No implicit model lifecycle callbacks such as `beforeCreate`, `afterCreate`, `afterUpdate`, `beforeDelete` etc.
-This is an old concept that is generally deemed harmful for development, we shouldn't do that extra computation in our runtimes.
+This is an old concept that is generally deemed harmful for development, we shouldn't do that extra computation during runtime for all CRUD.
 Autogenerating things after a model gets created is an implicit thus bad behavior.
-Validations could be done in future as types or TS type decorators(like `class-validator` npm package), thus validations don't need to  happen in runtime and all would be check during development via typescript typecheck/linting.
+Validations could be done in future as types or TS type decorators(like `class-validator` npm package).

-- No implicit relationship tracking, creating and updating a relationship should be done on the foreign-key of the models relationship.
-This might seem verbose, but leads to faster runtime and in future might allow better typechecking/annotated validations on model properties.
-Due to unresolved nature of this situation we leave implicit relationship settings.
-Instead users should set the related foreign keys and change that value to relationship primary key just as it would have been done on a SQL database.

-- No implicit/custom serializer abstraction/API. memoria model serializer is more sane than mirage.
-It makes it easier and more functional to create your own serializers since all `memoriaModel.serializer(modelOrArray)` does is, it embeds defined `embedReferences`s and sets undefined or null values to null in the resulted objectOrArray.

 - route shorthands accept the model definition to execute default behavior: `this.post('/users', User)` doesn't need to dasherize, underscore or do any other string manipulation to get the reference model definition.
 It also returns correct default